Pseudo-Anosov Flows: A Plane Approach: The orbit space of a pseudo-Anosov flow

 For the second item, we use the description of the topology of leaves of $\fs$ and $\fu$ given by Lemma \ref{lem_no_compact_leaves}.
 The singular case follows immediately from Lemma \ref{lem_no_compact_leaves} since singular leaves always contain a periodic orbit.
 Now suppose that $l$ is a nonsingular leaf with nontrivial fundamental group.
 By Lemma \ref{lem_no_compact_leaves}, $l$ is either an annulus or a M\"obius band, and it is foliated by orbits.
 Moreover, by Lemma \ref{lem_trivial_foliated_lift} the foliation of $l$ by orbits is trivial in the universal cover of $l$.
 In the case of a M\"obius band, this directly implies that there is a closed orbit, since orbits are oriented, and the generator of the fundamental group is orientation reversing on the leaf space of the orbit foliation.
 Consider now the case where $l$ is an annulus.
 Since the foliation is trivial in $\wt l$, either there is a periodic orbit, in which case we are done, or all orbits on this annulus go from one end (in the topological sense) of it to the other.
 If $\gamma$ is a loop representing a core of the annulus and transverse to $\flow$, then it is transverse also to $\fu$.
 The forwards-asymptotic property of orbits implies that, as we apply $\flow$ to $\gamma$, it becomes smaller and will eventually be contained in a ball smaller than the injectivity radius of $M$, so is contractible in $M$, a contradiction with Proposition \ref{prop_closed_transversal}.

 For the third item, suppose $l^s$ and $l^u$ are leaves of $\hfs$ and $\hfu$, respectively, which intersect along two distinct orbits $\alpha$, $\beta$.
 Consider a closed path $\tau$, transverse to the flow, made up of a segment $\tau^s$ from $\alpha$ to $\beta$ along $l^s$ and a segment $\tau^u$ from $\beta$ to $\alpha$ along $l^u$.
+Shortening $\tau^s$ (and modifying $\tau^u$ to replace with a different path along an unstable leaf, to replace $l^u$ if needed), we assume $\tau^s$ intersects $l^u$ only at its endpoints, and does not intersect any other leaf of $\hfu$ twice.

-The segment $\tau^s$ is already transverse to $\hfu$, and defines a transverse orientation for the leaves of $\hfs$.
-(Recall we are working in the simply connected manifold $\wt M$, where leaves of $\hfs$ are planes, foliated by orbits, which are lines.)
-Thus, the two ends of $\tau^s$ intersect $l^u$ from opposite sides of $l^u$.
+Since $\tau^s$ is transverse to $\hfu$ it defines a local transverse orientation for the leaves of $\hfs$.
+Since it intersects each leaf of $\hfu$ once (with the exception of the double intersection of the endpoints), even if the leaf $l^u$ is singular $\tau^s$ only intersects it along one face.
+Thus, this local orientation makes sense, and implies that the two ends of $\tau^s$ intersect $l^u$ from opposite sides of $l^u$ (or the face of intersection).
 This means that, in a local foliation chart near $\tau^u$, we can then push $\tau^u$ to make it transverse to $\hfs$, as shown in Figure \ref{fig_making_transversal}.
 This again contradicts Proposition \ref{prop_closed_transversal}.

 Finally, item \ref{item_generated_periodict} and our description of leaves in Lemma \ref{lem_no_compact_leaves} implies that a nonsingular leaf $\wt l$ is a topological plane and connected components of the complement of a singular orbit in a singular leaf are half-planes.
 If one such leaf or half-leaf $\wt l$ of, say, $\hfs$ was not properly embedded, then it would accumulate on itself, and thus intersect some leaf of $\hfu$ along more than one orbit, which we just showed was impossible.
 Finally, the fact that the orbits trivially foliate $\wt l$ shows that orbits are also properly embedded. \end{proof}